SamuelPrigent/FIFO/README.md

 # React + NodeJS

+## Project description

+- Explore a FIFO (First In, First Out) queue system implemented in this project, where you can put to queue differents type of actions for execution.

 ## Configuration of Local Database

 - This guide explains how to configure your machine to use a local database with MongoDB Compass : [MongoDB Documentation](https://www.mongodb.com/docs/manual/administration/configuration/#std-label-base-config)